yujunz/gitlab.com-runbooks/docs/cloudflare/README.md

 ### [Adding WAF Rules to the cf_allowlists](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/10987)

+[cf_allowlist](https://ops.gitlab.net/gitlab-com/gl-infra/terraform-modules/cf_allowlists) is a terraform module that we've written to write WAF rules allowing customers' or GitLab service IPs to bypass Cloudflare and any block that it may cause.
+The allowlist is handled in the `allowlist.json` of the linked module.
+To add an IP to it, simply update the file with the required information.
+A sample entry is provided in the README of the module.
+Once the change is merged to master, you will need to run `terraform` on the `gstg` and `gprd` environments to apply the rules.
+If you are running it locally, you may need to run `tf init -upgrade` to ensure you fetch the latest module with your updates.

 ### [Adding WAF Rules via the Web UI](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/10988)

 ## Verifying WAF and Page Rules